 Program Manager and Facilitator

-As one of the latest co-facilitators to join the Insight Garden Program (IGP) team Arnold is strongly motivated to witness the possibilities of change.
-He has a strong desire to show those who are inside, and outside, that transformation is possible.
-This strong ethic has led him to work within the California Prisons and work side-by-side with the prison population.
+As co-facilitator at ASP, Arnold is motivated to witness the possibilities of change.
+He has a strong desire to show those who are inside and outside that transformation is possible.
+This ethic has led him to work within the California Prisons, side-by-side with the prison population.

-IGP provides an opportunity to watch humans grow from seedling to full bloom.
-The transformation is an incredible experience and Arnold has had an amazing growth experience.
-Because of living an anti-social life, Arnold spent the better half of his life in prison.
-This lived experience enabled him to break out of his shell and become a proactive and productive member of society.
-IGP has allowed Arnold to continue this path of fruition as he shares his personal life story and the endless possibilities of change with those he works with in the inside of prisons.
+Arnold deeply values the opportunity that IGP provides for humans to grow from seedling to full bloom.
+Having spent spent the better half of his life in prison, he experienced his own transformation which enabled him to break out of his shell and become a proactive and productive member of society.
+IGP has allowed Arnold to continue this fruitful journey as he shares his personal life story and the endless possibilities of change with those he now works with inside of prisons.